ReLU to the Rescue: Improve Your On-Policy Actor-Critic with Positive Advantages: Related Works

-Thompson sampling has been extensively explored in conventional and Deep Q-Learning \citep{strens2000bayesian,wang2005bayesian,osband2016deep,moerland2017efficient,azizzadenesheli2018efficient} to improve exploration and sample efficiency. \citet{clements2019estimating} and \citet{nikolov2018information} propose similar sampling-based exploration strategies for Deep Q-Learning. \citet{jiang2022uncertainty} propose a Thompson sampling strategy based on an ensemble of quantile estimators of the state-action value distribution.
-In the context of \emph{policy gradient} methods, related Upper Confidence Bound (UCB) \citep{ciosek2019better} and Hamiltonian Monte-Carlo (HMC) \citep{xu2022improving} approaches are proposed for off-policy Soft Actor-Critic (SAC) \citep{haarnoja2018soft}, and \citet{henaffexploration} proposes an elliptical episodic reward for general use. \citet{igl2019generalization} propose Selective Noise Injection using fixed dropout masks to sample policies and then actions, but stop short of formalizing this as Thompson sampling.
-Similarly for \citet{hausknecht2022consistent}.
-We believe our work is the first to formalize and show the benefit of Thompson sampling for on-policy actor-critic methods.
+\textbf{Thompson Sampling in Deep Reinforcement Learning.} Thompson sampling has been extensively explored in conventional and Deep Q-Learning \citep{strens2000bayesian,wang2005bayesian,osband2016deep,moerland2017efficient,azizzadenesheli2018efficient} to improve exploration and sample efficiency. \citet{clements2019estimating} and \citet{nikolov2018information} propose similar sampling-based exploration strategies for Deep Q-Learning. \citet{jiang2023importance} propose a Thompson sampling strategy based on an ensemble of quantile estimators of the state-action value distribution.
+In the context of \emph{policy gradient} methods, related Upper Confidence Bound (UCB) \citep{ciosek2019better} and Hamiltonian Monte-Carlo (HMC) \citep{xu2022improving} approaches are proposed for off-policy Soft Actor-Critic (SAC) \citep{haarnoja2018soft}, and \citet{henaff2022exploration} proposes an elliptical episodic reward for general use. \citet{hausknecht2022consistent} and \citet{igl2019generalization} use fixed dropout masks to sample policies and actions but stopped short of formalizing this as Thompson sampling.
+Our work formalizes and shows the benefit of Thompson sampling for on-policy actor-critic methods.